-Parents need to complete the Free/Reduced Lunch Application during Registration Fair.
+Parents need to complete the Free/Reduced Lunch Application and return it with the first day informational packet.
 The actual number of completed applications provides very important information and supports State/Federal funding.
 Applications are available in the school office.
 All applications are processed with the highest level of confidentiality.